SiggeMcKvack/zelda3/docs/launcher.md

 - **A/B/X/Y** - Action buttons
 - **L/R** - Shoulder buttons

 Click each input field and press the desired key to bind it.
+Each binding has a "Clear" button to remove the assignment.

 **Default controls:**
 - Arrow Keys - Movement